gombrii/aoc/README.md

 - shared/input — for parsing input data into common formats (Lines, String, Matrix, etc.)
 - shared/exit — for exiting quickly in case of error (exit.If(err), exit.PanicIf(err))

-## Roadmap
+## Author's notes
+### Feature additions
-- Add feature to check that all locked solutions still give the same result
+- I will probably add feature to check that all locked solutions still give the same result.
+That way it enables the user to adjust shared code and still check that all solutions work correctly.
-- I will add unit tests to be able to guarantee stability
 - I might add a couple of more utilities for parsing input and maybe an iterator.
+- I'll probably add one or two printing utilities for matrices.
+Writing one's own matrix printing loop isn't the most fun thing in the world just to make a debug print.
+### Technical debt
+- Unit tests to be able to guarantee stability.
+- Better app input (cli args).
+Right now it works, but it's kind of a mess and needs better input validation.
+- Think a little about feature creep and if the app still fits within the original scope.